Some children may need some extra support during their life in school.

 These techniques will be regularly reviewed and up-dated to ensure suitability and effectiveness.

-- Support and Information available for parents of pupil with SEND.
+- Support available for parents of children with SEND.

-At Croxby School we can offer the following support and information for parents of pupils with SEND:
+At Croxby Primary we can offer the following support for parents of children with SEND:

 - Two Parent’s Evening meetings with the class teacher.